 Music is taught to engage and inspire the pupils' knowledge and to foster a love of music.
 Pupils learn about music from different traditions and times, as well learning about composers and musicians.
 We are continuing to raise the profile of singing at The Alton, so every member of the school community will be a confident singer by the end of the school year.

 All pupils benefit from our range of PE resources, our large hall and spacious site.
 They are taught the knowledge, skills and understanding of key elements of PE through dance, games, gymnastics and athletics.
 We focus on a sport for the whole school each half term and end with a competitive Whole School Tournament, including a Y6 vs. Staff match.
 Pupils learn to swim in Year 4 at Ibstock Place School.

-Pupils at The Alton are given opportunities to take part in a number of after school clubs, such as: football, netball, cricket etc. Competitive events are regularly arranged, such as friendly and league matches in football at Dover House Road.
+Competitive events are regularly arranged, such as friendly and league matches in football at Dover House Road.